- Applicable only for Individuals and Hindu Undivided Family (HUF).

 - PPF account can be opened with Post office and select branches of State Bank of India, other PSU banks and even some Private banks

 - Minimum deposit is Rs.
 500 and Maximum is Rs.
-70,000 in a financial year (1st April to 31st March).
-One deposit with a minimum amount of Rs.500 is mandatory each financial year
+150,000 in a financial year (1st April to 31st March).
+One deposit with a minimum amount of Rs.500 is mandatory each financial year.
+Kindly note that the limit for investment if PPF was enhanced from Rs 100,000 to Rs 150,000 vide the Union Budget 2014.

 - Lock-in for 15 years.
 Partial withdrawal after 7 years allowed